cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 published and peer-reviewed equations within the respective R function.

-`r pkg("cpk")`:
-Provides simplified clinical pharmacokinetic functions for dose regimen design and modification at the point-of-care.

 `r pkg("clinDR")`:
 Bayesian and ML Emax model fitting, graphics and simulation for clinical dose response.